ntop/ntopng/doc/nedge/src/features.rst

 - Many traffic insights, for example per user, country, operating system views
 - Per host/device flows view
 - Traffic reports and charts of the past traffic
-- Alerts system with slack intergration
+- Alerts system with slack integration

 Some of the ntopng features, however, are *not* available in nEdge: